Introduction

 9. The Issuance Budget Is Enforced Across Transactions

-- each successful mint reduces remaining allowance
+- each successful mint reduces remaining issuance allowance

 - each successful mint keeps a zero-amount KCC20 minter branch alive for the next mint